mkenefick1/final-project-unstructured/README.md

 print(df2.to_markdown())
 ```

 In this chunk of code, I sampled a stopword list to remove unnecessary words, scraped through the entire Stanford vs. ND thread, looping over all 53 pages to collect every comment from this game.
+It is important to note that I removed the first row of the first page because this was a header for the game, including time, day, teams, and location.
 Next, I created a dataframe called "df2" with all the comments and removed whitespace and blank comments that would impact the analysis.

 After, I ran a sentiment analysis by importing SentimentIntensityAnalyzer and defined that a score below -0.05 is negative, above 0.05 is positive, and everything else is neutral.
 I chose 0.05 and -0.05 as the threshold to categorize sentiments as strongly positive or strongly negative.